earthly/website/blog/_posts/2021-06-22-creating-and-hosting-your-own-rpm-packages-and-yum-repo.md

 ## Step 3: Testing the Repository

-We are going to use python to temporarily create a webserver to serve the contents of our repository:
+We are going to use python to temporarily create a web server to serve the contents of our repository:

 ```bash
 cd ~/example